spandanb/learndb-py/README.md

 > What I Cannot Create, I Do Not Understand -Richard Feynman

-In the spirit of Feynman's immortal words, the goal of this project is to better understand the internals of databases by implementing a database (sqlite clone) from scratch.
+In the spirit of Feynman's immortal words, the goal of this project is to better understand the internals of databases by implementing a database management system (DBMS) (sqlite clone) from scratch.

 References consulted: